Non-Thermal Production of Sexaquark Dark Matter: Asymmetry generation: baryons and sexaquarks

 \section{Asymmetry generation: baryons and sexaquarks}

-As a result of the discussion above, it is clear that any viable sexaquark dark matter scenario requires not only achieving the correct relic abundance, but also ensuring that the residual antisexaquark population is sufficiently suppressed to evade the discussed, stringent indirect detection constraints.
-In the standard thermal freeze-out picture with high reheating temperature ${T_R \gg \TQCD}$, the sexaquark inherits an asymmetry from the baryon chemical potential established during some necessary, additional high-temperature baryogenesis scenario. $S\bar{S}$ annihilation at ${T \sim \Tfo \sim 90~\text{MeV}}$ is not sufficient to deplete the symmetric component to negligible levels.
+As a result of the discussion above, it is clear that any viable sexaquark dark matter scenario requires not only achieving the correct relic abundance, but also ensuring that the residual antisexaquark population is sufficiently suppressed to evade the discussed, stringent indirect detection constraints. {This requires BNV interactions in the reheaton sector, also necessary for addressing the matter-antimatter asymmetry.} In the standard thermal freeze-out picture with high reheating temperature ${T_R \gg \TQCD}$, the sexaquark inherits an asymmetry from the baryon chemical potential established during some necessary, additional high-temperature baryogenesis scenario. $S\bar{S}$ annihilation at ${T \sim \Tfo \sim 90~\text{MeV}}$ is not sufficient to deplete the symmetric component to negligible levels.
 Efficient annihilations must continue until lower temperatures, ${T \sim 40~\text{MeV}}$, to deplete the symmetric component, at the expanse of underproducing dark matter in sexaquarks.
 In contrast, non-thermal production via late reheaton decay raises a new question: how is the $S$-$\bar{S}$ asymmetry generated when sexaquarks are produced directly from decays at ${T_R < \TQCD}$?

-We identify three complementary mechanisms that can generate the required asymmetry in the low-reheating scenario, all of which tie naturally to the broader challenge of low-temperature baryogenesis, and to the appealing possibility that non-thermal sexaquark dark matter be explicitly tied to baryogenesis.
+{Here, we discuss three concrete mechanisms through which the reheaton can generate both the baryon asymmetry and the necessary sexaquark asymmetry simultaneously in the low-reheating scenario.
+They all} tie naturally to the broader challenge of low-temperature baryogenesis, and to the appealing possibility that non-thermal sexaquark dark matter be explicitly tied to baryogenesis.